 Effective January 1, 2012, Mr. McCabe received payments as an employee of SP Corporate, a wholly-owned subsidiary of SPH Services pursuant to his employment agreement and Mr. McGill received payments pursuant to his employment with SPLLC, a wholly-owned subsidiary of SPH Services.
-In 2012, salaries and bonuses accounted for 71.9% and 74.1% of total compensation, respectively, on average, for our named executive officers.
-In 2013, salaries and bonuses accounted for 87.2% and 73.4% of total compensation, respectively, on average, for our named executive officers.
+In 2013, salaries and cash bonuses accounted for 87.2% and 73.3% of total compensation, respectively, on average, for our named executive officers.
+In 2014, salaries and cash bonuses accounted for 84.7% and 85.4% of total compensation, respectively, on average, for our named executive officers.

 In addition to serving as executive officers of the Company, Mr. Lichtenstein and Mr. Howard serve as directors of the Company's subsidiary HNH, and of Steel Excel and DGT, which became subsidiaries during 2012 and 2011, respectively, for which they receive compensation.
-In 2011, Mr. Lichtenstein and Mr. Howard received cash compensation of approximately \$102 and \$54, respectively, and restricted stock awards with a grant date fair value of approximately \$100 and \$52, respectively, and restricted stock awards with a grant date fair value of approximately \$100 and \$52, respectively, and restricted stock awards with a grant date fair value of approximately \$952 and \$635, respectively, from HNH for their service as directors.
+In 2012, Mr. Lichtenstein and Mr. Howard received cash compensation of approximately \$100 and \$52, respectively, and restricted stock awards with a grant date fair value of approximately \$952 and \$635, respectively, from HNH for their service as directors.
 In 2013, Mr. Lichtenstein and Mr. Howard received cash compensation of approximately \$99 and \$49, respectively, and restricted stock awards with a grant date fair value of approximately \$769 and \$1,154, respectively, from HNH for their service as directors.
-In 2012, Mr. Lichtenstein and Mr. Howard received cash compensation of approximately \$68 and \$52, respectively, and restricted stock awards with a grant date fair value of approximately \$68 and \$52, respectively, from HNH for their service as directors.
-In 2012, Mr. Lichtenstein and Mr. Howard received cash compensation of approximately \$68 and \$52, respectively, and restricted stock awards with a grant date fair value of approximately \$68 and \$52, respectively, and restricted stock awards with a grant date fair value of approximately \$68 and \$60, respectively, and restricted stock awards with a grant date fair value of approximately \$781 and \$639, respectively, from Steel Excel for their service as directors.
-In 2011, Mr. Howard received cash compensation of approximately \$75. from DGT for his service as a director.
-In 2012, Mr. Howard received cash compensation of approximately \$30, and restricted stock awards with a grant date fair value of approximately \$569, from DGT for his service as director, plus a cash bonus of \$500 in connection
+In 2014, Mr. Lichtenstein and Mr. Howard received cash compensation of approximately \$102 and \$52, respectively, and restricted stock awards with a grant date fair value of approximately \$1,572 and \$1,558, respectively, from HNH for their services, respectively, as Chairman and Principal Executive Officer.
+In 2012, Mr. Lichtenstein and Mr. Howard received cash compensation of approximately \$68 and \$52, respectively, and restricted stock awards with a grant date fair value of approximately \$685, from Steel Excel for their service as directors.
+In 2013, Mr. Lichtenstein and Mr. Howard received cash compensation of approximately \$68 and \$60, respectively, and restricted stock awards with a grant date fair value of approximately \$781 and \$639, respectively, from Steel Excel for their service as directors.
+In 2014, Mr. Lichtenstein and Mr. Howard received cash compensation of approximately \$68 and \$60, respectively, and restricted stock awards with a grant date fair value of approximately \$82 and \$82, respectively, from Steel Excel for their service as directors.
+In 2012, Mr. Howard received cash compensation of approximately \$30, and restricted stock awards with a grant date fair value of approximately \$569, from DGT for his service as director, plus a cash bonus of \$500 in connection with his work on special projects for DGT, plus an aggregate of \$45 in cash for services to other affiliates.
+In 2013, Mr. Howard received restricted stock awards with a grant date fair value of approximately \$25 from DGT for his service as director.
+In 2014, Mr. Howard received cash compensation of \$20 and restricted stock awards with a grant date fair value of approximately \$30 from DGT for his service as director.